easystats/performance/paper/paper.md

 # Summary

-A crucial aspect in statistical analysis, particularly with regression models, is evaluating the model's quality by assessing its fit.
-During data analysis, researchers should investigate how well their models fit to data, or to select a model the best fitting model among competing models.
-In the context of reporting results, fit indices should be mentioned, to allow readers to judge the quality of regression models.
-Functions to create diagnostic plots or to compute fit measures do exist, however, these are located in many different packages, and there is no unique and consistent approach to assess the model quality for different kind of models.
-This makes it hard for researchers to locate and thus use the fit indices that are relevant for their specific regression models.
+A crucial part of statistical analysis is evaluating a model's quality and fit, or *performance*.
+During analysis, especially with regression models, investigating the fit models to data also often involves selecting the best fitting model among many competing models.
+Upon investigation, fit indices should also be reported both visually and numerically to bring readers in on the investigative effort.
+While functions to build and produce diagnostic plots or to compute fit statistics exist, these are located across many packages, which results in a lack of a unique and consistent approach to assess the performance of many types of models.
+The result is a difficult-to-navigate, unorganized ecosystem of individual packages with different syntax, making it onerous for researchers to locate and use fit indices relevant for their unique purposes.
+The performance package in R fills this gap by offering researchers a suite of intuitive functions with consistent syntax for computing, building, and presenting regression model fit statistics and visualizations.

 # Aims of the Package

 *performance* is an R-package [@rcore] that provides utilities for computing measures to assess model quality, many of which are not directly provided by R's *base* or *stats* packages.
-These include measures like $R^2$, intraclass correlation coefficient (ICC), root mean squared error (RMSE), etc., or functions to check models for overdispersion, singularity or zero-inflation, and more.
-These functions support a large variety of regression models, including generalized linear models, (generalized) mixed-effects models, their Bayesian cousins, and more.
+These include measures like $R^2$, intraclass correlation coefficient (ICC), root mean squared error (RMSE), or functions to check for vexing issues like overdispersion, singularity, or zero-inflation.
+These functions support a large variety of regression models including generalized linear models, (generalized) mixed-effects models, their Bayesian cousins, and many others.

-*performance* is part of the [*easystats*](https://github.com/easystats/performance) ecosystem, a collaborative project created to facilitate the usage of R for statistical analyses [@benshachar2020effectsize; @ludecke2020see; @Lüdecke2020parameters; @makowski2019bayetestR; @Makowski2020correlation].
+*performance* is part of the [*easystats*](https://github.com/easystats/performance) ecosystem, which is a collaborative project focused on facilitating simple and intuitive usage of R for statistical analysis [@benshachar2020effectsize; @ludecke2020see; @Lüdecke2020parameters; @makowski2019bayetestR; @Makowski2020correlation].

 # Comparison to other Packages

-Compared to other packages (e.g., *lmtest* [@lmtest], *MuMIn* [@MuMin], *car* [@car], *broom* [@robinson_broom_2020]), the *performance* package offers functions for *both* checking validity and quality of the model, and it does so systematically and comprehensively for (generalized) linear, mixed-effects, Bayesian, etc. regression model objects.
-Furthermore, *performance* provides functions to compare and test multiple models simultaneously in order to evaluate which model fits best to the data.
+Compared to other packages (e.g., *lmtest* [@lmtest], *MuMIn* [@MuMin], *car* [@car], *broom* [@robinson_broom_2020]), the *performance* package offers functions for checking validity *and* model quality systematically and comprehensively for many regression model objects such as (generalized) linear, mixed-effects, and Bayesian. *performance* aloso offers functions to compare and test multiple models simultaneously to evaluate the best fitting model to the data.

 # Features

-*performance* functions also include plotting capabilities via the [*see* package](https://easystats.github.io/see/) [@ludecke2020see].
-A complete overview of plotting functions is available at the *see* website (<https://easystats.github.io/see/articles/performance.html>).
+Beyond validity and quality checks and consistent with *easystats* syntax, *performance* also includes plotting functions via the [*see* package](https://easystats.github.io/see/) [@ludecke2020see].^[A complete overview of plotting functions is available at the *see* website (<https://easystats.github.io/see/articles/performance.html>).]

 ## Checking Assumptions

-Inferences made from regression models (such as significance tests, interpretation of coefficients, etc.) require various assumption be met.
-These assumptions vary based on the type of model in question, and *performance* offers a collection of functions to check if they are met.
-We will look at a couple of them before we mention the key function that runs a comprehensive suite of checks in one go.
+Inferences made from regression models such as significance tests or interpretation of coefficients require meeting several assumptions, which vary based on the type of model. *performance* offers a collection of functions to check if assumptions are met.
+To demonstrate the efficiency of the package, we overview a few functions, followed by a broader function that runs a comprehensive suite of checks in a single call.

-Linear (Gaussian) models assume constant error variance (homoscedasticity), and `check_heteroscedasticity()` functions in *performance* can be used to check if this assumption has been violated:
+For example, linear (Gaussian) models assume constant error variance (homoscedasticity).
+We can use `check_heteroscedasticity()` from *performance* to check if this assumption has been violated.

 ``` {.r}
 data(cars)
 model <- lm(dist ~ speed, data = cars)

 check_heteroscedasticity(model)

 #> Warning: Heteroscedasticity (non-constant error variance) detected (p = 0.031).
 ```

-Another possible concern, for Poisson regression models, is of overdispersion, which occurs when the observed variance in the data is higher than the expected variance according to the model.
-The `check_overdispersion()` in *performance* can be used to check if this assumption is met.
+For another example, Poisson regression models assume equidispersion.
+Violating this assumption leads to *overdispersion*, which occurs when the observed variance in the data is higher than the expected variance from the model.
+We can call `check_overdispersion()` to check if overdispersion is an issue.

 ``` {.r}
 library(glmmTMB)
 data(Salamanders)
 model <- glm(count ~ spp + mined, family = poisson, data = Salamanders)

 check_overdispersion(model)

 #> # Overdispersion test
 #>
 #>        dispersion ratio =    2.946